pynetauto/IntroToPyNetAuto/README.md

 # You can download each .py files or
 # Download "z_pynetauto_source_code_ALL.zip" and extract to your folder.

-# If you have any questions, please sned me an email to pynetauto@gmail.com.
+# If you have any questions about the codes, please send me an email to pynetauto@gmail.com.